 Instead, make use of the journal prompts we shared or find ideas elsewhere.
 The Internet is teeming with journaling prompts.

 Finally, don’t forget to reread your entries.
 This step is a crucial part of making this practice work.
+This step also shows you any improvements you’ve made along the way.

 Please do not hesitate to get in touch with your doctor if your burdens become too much for you to handle alone.

-They have various interventions that can help you towards a better, brighter, and more positive future.
+There are various interventions that can help you towards a better, brighter, and more positive future.

 Our web pages and blog posts provide general information for general purposes only and not to be used for any medical, legal or alternative health advice for any type of physical, mental health or financial concerns.